 - 28 ounces canned unsalted diced tomatoes with juice

 - Mix flour, 1 tsp. pepper, and 2 tsp.
 Kosher salt in a shallow dish.
 Coat the chicken on all sides.

 - Heat Dutch oven over medium heat for several minutes.
 When hot, add 1/4 cup of oil; heat until shimmering.
 Add chicken, skin side down in single layer; cook over medium heat without moving for about 4 minutes, or until browned on first side.
 Turn over and repeat, reduce heat if it browns too quickly.
 Transfer to large plate lined with paper towels.

 - In oil remaining in pot, saute onions until translucent., about 2 minutes.
 Add mushrooms, carrots, green pepper, garlic, salt, and pepper.
 Cook while stirring an additional 2 minutes.
 Add wine and stir to scrape up browned bits.
-Add tomatoes and their liquid.
+Add tomatoes with juice.

 - Return chicken to pan, submerging in vegetable mixture; bring to a simmer.
 Cover tightly with lid and place in oven.
 Cook for about 1 hour, or until chicken is very tender.

 - Sauce should have a rich-soup consistency.
 If watery, transfer chicken to a bowl and cover to keep warm, reduce sauce over medium-high heat until thickened.
 Return reduced sauce to Dutch oven.
 Add additional salt to taste.

 Skinless and boneless chicken thighs work well.
 Serving suggestions include wide egg noodles or farfalle pasta.